Eric Sprott: Merrill Lynch (1960s)

+Sprott Securities Inc. (1981-2002)

+In 1981, Sprott founded Sprott Securities Inc., a Toronto-based brokerage focused on small-cap value equities and natural resource stocks that were often overlooked by larger firms.
+During the 1980s and 1990s, the firm became active in financing junior mining companies and resource exploration projects, bringing many early-stage gold, silver, and base-metal companies to institutional and retail investors.
+In 1997, Sprott also launched the Sprott Canadian Equity Fund.

+In 2001 (with the transaction completed in 2002), Sprott sold Sprott Securities to its employees, after which the brokerage was renamed Cormark Securities Inc. Sprott and his partners retained the firm’s asset management business as a separate entity.

+Sprott Asset Management LP (2001–present)

 Sprott advised investors to buy gold before the 2008 financial crisis.
 After the 2008 financial crisis, gold rallied to a new all-time high of over $2000/oz.

 The Sprott Molybdenum Participation Corporation was a dedicated commodity hedge fund created in April 2007 to invest in molybdenum assets.
 The primary investment objective of the corporation was to achieve capital appreciation by investing in securities of private and public companies that explore for, mine, and process molybdenum.
 The fund was listed on Toronto Stock Exchange under the ticker MLY.

 He was the chairman of Sprott Inc, a Toronto-based asset management firm, from 2010 to May 2017.

 Sprott is a "long-time gold bull", and claims to hold 90% of his assets (except for Sprott Inc shares) in gold and silver.

 Personal life

-Sprott is married to Vizma Sprott and has two children, Juliana Haver and Larisa Sprott.
+Sprott was married to Vizma Sprott and has two children, Juliana Haver and Larisa Sprott.
+Vizma Sprott died on February 11, 2025.